 - Tamanu oil, however, is a bit pricier, but boy is it worth it!
 Its anti-inflammatory properties are wondrous, and will also speed the healing of scar tissue, stretch marks but also small cuts, grazes and… you guessed it, chapped skin!

 - You might have used castor oil on your hair, as it’s a wonderful oil treatment to help hair grow stronger and longer.
 However, did you know it works as a great protective barrier for our skin?
 Castor oil is used here to apply a layer to our lips and skin, keeping it protected from the elements as castor oil doesn’t fully absorb into the skin.
-Definitely a good oil to use in your homemade lip balm.
+Definitely a good oil to use in your lip balm recipe.

 - Mango butter is one of the most versatile diy skincare ingredients on the market.
-It’s packed with nutrient rich fatty acids and oils that will help condition your skin, leaving it feeling nourished but also healthy.
+It’s packed with nutrient-rich fatty acids and oils that will help condition your skin, leaving it feeling nourished but also healthy.
 It’s also super light and not greasy at all, which is great for a recipe that has something heavy like castor oil in it.

-- We all know the amazing benefits of vitamin E. This wonder oil will speed up the healing process and make our homemade chap stick a super strong, fast acting skin warrior!
+- We all know the amazing benefits of vitamin E. This wonder oil will speed up the healing process and make our homemade chapstick a super strong, fast acting skin warrior!
 This, combined with the powerful benefits of peppermint essential oil, give this chap that extra punch it needs to chase away dry skin.

 - Peppermint essential oil is a great EO for calming and softening skin.
-Like tamanu oil, it has wonderful anti inflammatory properties.
+Like tamanu oil, it has wonderful anti-inflammatory properties.
 Lets also not forget its antiseptic and antimicrobial benefits, helping to keep your chapped, dry skin free from nasty infections!

-Step 3: Once your wax and hard butter have completely melted, remove from the water bath and place to one side to cool for 5 minutes.
+- Once your wax and hard butter have completely melted, remove from the water bath and place to one side to cool for 5 minutes.
 Take care not to burn yourself, as the glass will be very hot.

-Let your homemade lip balm mixture cool in the tubes for about an hour before using, otherwise, it’ll be much too soft.
+- Taking care not spill, fill your lip balm tubes with the mixture, leaving a couple of centimeters from the top.Let your mixture cool in the tubes for about an hour before using, otherwise, it’ll be much too soft.

 That’s all I have time for today, my friends.
 I hope you’ve enjoyed this post today, and it inspires you to give this and other lip balm recipes a try.
 I don’t have a massive amount of posts about vegan recipes, and considering how many vegans I know this has to change.